tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/05-container.md

 ---
 title: Container
-description: "Learn how and why Tempest's dependency container is the heart of the framework, most features being built upon it."
+description: "Learn how Tempest's container works, how to inject and resolve dependencies, and how to implement initialization logic for your service classes when they need it."
 ---

 ## Overview